Short Term Financing Definition

-It refers to arranging the funds against the submission of invoices whose payments are to be received in the near future.
-The receivables invoices are discounted with the banks, financial institutions or with any third party.
-On submission of bills, they will pay the discounted value of bills and on the due date, they on the business behalf will collect the payment.
+It refers to arranging the funds against submitting invoices whose payments will be received shortly.
+The receivables invoices are discounted with the banks, financial institutions, or any third party.
+On submission of bills, they will pay the discounted value of bills, and on the due date, they will collect the payment on the business’s behalf.

 #4 – Factoring